Skip to content

 The investment decisions with less information are always less optimal than with complete solves.
 Therefore, when they are passed to the dispatch solve, it will in some cases cause penalties in the results when the invested portfolio is not sufficient to meet the demand at all times.

-The long term storage solve can be implemented using a lower resolution solve.
-The storage state values from the storage solves will be used to fix the storage value (or price) at the end of each dispatch solve.
-This means that on the last step of the roll (or the period), the storage quantity (or price) will have to match the quantity (or price) in the storage solve.
 The rolling_jump and rolling_horizon in the storage solve have to be longer than in the dispatch solve.
 You can set which storages are included as "long term storages" whose value will be transferred to the dispatch solve.

-To create a nested solve sequence, you need two or three solve objects.
+To create a nested solve sequence, you need two or three solve entities.
 Either the investment solve or the storage solve can be left out.
 When using nested solve sequence, the sequence is not set with the model: solves parameter.
 Only the topmost solve is put there.
 Instead, the nested levels are set by the solve parameter contains_solve: solve_name.
 The investment solve is always on the top followed by the storage solve and dispatch solve:

 • investment_solve solve parameter contains_solve: storage_solve_name